cacophony-wj/LeS/TROUBLESHOOTING.md

 If you are female, the _Devious_ equipment is invisible unless _BodySlide_ is fully run.
 Follow all the steps in the [Female Bodies and Outfits](https://github.com/cacophony/LeS/blob/master/BODYSLIDE.md) section.

-### My body looks boring and flat with no physics!
+### My body looks boring and flat! or My boobs are melting into the ground!

 You either didn't run _BodySlide_ or ran it wrong.
 Follow all the steps in the [Female Bodies and Outfits](https://github.com/cacophony/LeS/blob/master/BODYSLIDE.md) section again, especially the bits about making sure everything went to the correct directory.